Teseife/Super-Simple-Programs-/Programs/Program Details.md

 plaintext: hello world
 ciphertext: khoor zruog
 ```

-## Reference

-This program is inspired by the Caesar cipher problem set from Harvard University's CS50 course.
 # Substitution Cipher

 This program is a simple implementation of the Substitution Cipher algorithm in C. The user can input a substitution key as a command line argument, and then enter a plaintext message to be encrypted using that key.
 The program will output the ciphertext message.